Risk & Modeling

 TL;DR

 Percentiles show the distribution of outcomes across Monte Carlo iterations.
-The 10th percentile means 90% of scenarios did better — it represents the near-worst case.
-Retirement Lab displays bands from 10th to 90th percentile so you can see best-case, worst-case, and typical portfolio trajectories at a glance.
+The 25th percentile means 75% of scenarios did better - it represents the pessimistic case.
+Retirement Lab displays bands from 25th to 75th percentile so you can see pessimistic, typical, and optimistic portfolio trajectories at a glance.

 A percentile is a value below which a given percentage of Monte Carlo simulation outcomes fall.
 In retirement planning, percentiles transform thousands of individual simulation paths into interpretable bands that visualize the range of possible portfolio outcomes over time.